Why are Democratic women being asked to wear white to Trump's address?

 The look they plan to go for: wearing all white.

 The move is a nod to the women's suffrage movement, which encouraged followers to dress in white as a symbol of purity.
-During last year's election, Democrat Hillary Clinton, the first woman to be nominated for president on a major political party's ticket, was known for wearing white pantsuits during key campaign appearances.
-She also wore all white at Trump's inauguration.
+During last year's election, Democrat Hillary Clinton — the first woman to be nominated for president on a major political party's ticket — was known for wearing white pantsuits during key campaign appearances and also wore all white at Trump's presidential inauguration.

 On Election Day, some women went to the polls dressed in white attire — spawning the social media hashtag #WearWhiteToVote.